abajowski/szkolenie/01.web-application [ amplify ]/workshop/06.storage/readme.md

 3. Select **Content** at the prompt

-4. Enter values or accept defaults for the resource category and bucket name
+4. Accept defaults for the **Please provide a friendly name for your resource that will be used to label this category in the project** and **Please provide bucket name**

 5. Choose Auth users only when asked who should have access.
-Configure it so that authenticated users have access with create/update, read, and delete access (use the spacebar to toggle on/off, the arrow keys to move, and Enter to continue).
+Configure it so that authenticated users have access with **create/update, read, and delete access**  (use the spacebar to toggle on/off, the arrow keys to move, and Enter to continue).

-6. Select Yes when asked to add a Lambda Trigger for your S3 Bucket and select Create new function.
-This will create a Lambda function that will get triggered by S3 Events.
-Later on we’ll use this function for photo processing.
+6. Select **No** when asked to add a Lambda Trigger for your S3 Bucket and select Create new function.

-7. Select No when asked to edit a the Lambda function.
-We’ll do this at a later step in the workshop.
+7. Run amplify push

-8. Run amplify push
+8. Press Enter to confirm the changes

-9. Press Enter to confirm the changes
+9. Go to **AWS Console** and verify if **S3 Bucket**

 ### UPDATE THE APP